fhoedemakers/PicoSystem_InfoNes/README.md

 > This requires opening up the PicoSystem and some soldering.
 It is a simple mod, but I don't take responsibility when the PicoSystem gets damaged.

-The speaker must be soldered to the RX (red wire) and ground pin of the PicoSystem as shown below:
+The speaker must be soldered with the red wire to RX and the black wire to ground (pad with the  **-** sign) as shown below:

 ![image](assets/batterymod.png)